maheshkkolla/maheshkkolla.github.io/README.md

   To start locally

-  This is actually create category and tags archives.
+  This is actually creating category and tag archives.
   Build is not doing it.